aqmarinas/aqmarinas/README.md

 ### Hello!
 I'm Aqmarina Shabihah, but you can just call me Arina.
 I'm a final-year Information Systems student at Universitas Singaperbangsa Karawang.
-I'm passionate about software engineering  and currently focused on learning Go.
+I'm passionate about software engineering  and currently focused on learning Go and PostgreSQL.

 ### Tech Stacks
 | Frontend | Backend | Database | Cloud & DevOps